 Here are some of the most common factors that may lead to senior adult falls:

-- Vision – When a person is aging, less light will reach the retina of the individual.
-Such a person finds it difficult to see tripping hazards, contrasting edges, obstacles in the house.
+- Vision – When a person is aging, less light will reach the individual’s retina.
+Such a person finds it difficult to see tripping hazards, contrasting edges, and obstacles in the house.

 - Balance Issues – Most seniors lose balance and coordination as they grow older.
 On the other hand, inactivity reduces the flexibility of the individual.
 Such seniors are more prone to fall.